 Red is the colour of blood, too.

-The Roots of Desire: The Myth, Meaning and Sexual Power of Red Hair looks into the science behind red hair and roles of redheads throughout history, and in it, red-haired author Marion Roach writes: “[It] may be that when stripped, as witches nearly always were during examination – the devil believed to most frequently place his mark on the witches’ most private parts—that the shocking sight of red pubic hair may have been all the brand some people needed to see to make a connection to the fires of hell. […] Because naked redheads betray something, upset and undermine the idea of colour we expect to find, particularly on a woman, suggesting eternal youth and adolescence as well as the sin of temptation.
+The Roots of Desire: The Myth, Meaning and Sexual Power of Red Hair looks into the roles of redheads throughout history, and in it, red-haired author Marion Roach writes: “[It] may be that when stripped, as witches nearly always were during examination – the devil believed to most frequently place his mark on the witches’ most private parts—that the shocking sight of red pubic hair may have been all the brand some people needed to see to make a connection to the fires of hell. […] Because naked redheads betray something, upset and undermine the idea of colour we expect to find, particularly on a woman, suggesting eternal youth and adolescence as well as the sin of temptation.
 And in the height of times of suspicion, such as the witch trials, red hair could easily be proof enough of the belief that the devil sealed his bargain by licking witches’ genitalia.”

-So there you have it.
+So, there you have it.
 A small insight into a massively complicated stereotype of redheads.
 Whatever you believe, you can’t deny it makes a good Halloween costume for gingers!